Thousands participate in the vigil on the anniversary of the Turkish earthquake - ExBulletin

 Thousands participate in the vigil on the anniversary of the Turkish earthquake

-More than 10,000 people gathered early this morning to mark the first anniversary of devastating earthquakes that struck southeastern Turkey, with some protesting what they described as government neglect in the aftermath.
+More than 10,000 people gathered early this morning for a vigil to mark the first anniversary of the devastating earthquakes that struck southeastern Turkey, with some protesting what they described as government neglect in the aftermath.

 In Turkey's southeastern Hatay province, the worst affected in the country, people called on the government and local authorities to resign during the vigil, and demanded that officials not present themselves at the memorial, while booing the speeches.